mahesh7199/SE-TEAM-K/README.md

 Admin:

 	 * contact us (reports will be displayed)

+After sprint 3

-* Chat Notification feature is also completed and it is working fine.
+* Chat Notification feature is also completed and it is working fine which is done after sprint 3.
 * I have worked on bug fixes on the back end and now we are able to run the website properly.
 *I have deployed the website into aws and the below is the EC2 link (http://35.154.42.55/)